 Prohibited Carry Chart– Follow the link to view a chart that shows where concealed weapons are can and cannot be carried.
 You can also find an exhaustive list of individuals who are lawfully able to carry in restricted areas.

 Being caught with a weapon in a prohibited area will not look good to prosecutors.
 They will be quick to believe you intended to cause harm and will do everything they can to prove it.
 Let the Coolidge Law Firm fight for you.

 We will do everything in our power to get the charges reduced or dismissed.
 The sooner you contact the Coolidge Law Firm, the sooner we can plan your defense.
-Call (919) 239-8448 to schedule a free case consultation, or submit your information in the online contact form.
+Call (919) 239-8448 to schedule a free case consultation, or submit your information in the contact form below.